godhelpjun/mk-sql-data/Prerequisites.md

 ## Install instantclient from ORACLE and sqlplus

-- go to the ORACLE website and search for INSTANTCLIENT
+- go to the ORACLE website and search for INSTANTCLIENT [INSTANT CLIENT]

 - download the base package from ORACLE website
 - download the sql plus package from ORACLE website
 - install the packages